Lyxt-git/ESP32-S3Rogue/README.md

 -  esp_vfs_dev_uart_use_driver

 # Use Cases (for education and research only)
--Ethical hacking labs
+- Ethical hacking labs
--Wi-Fi penetration testing
+- Wi-Fi penetration testing
--CTF and red team exercises
--IoT/embedded security demonstrations
+- IoT/embedded security demonstrations with Microcontroller

 Future Development:
 - Implementing NAT Routing to prove the Evil Twin Concept.